 On a side note: A private driver will keep you company during some stretches of the tour, which will allow you to quickly move around - especially when venturing outside of the city into the surrounding countryside and towns - and leave you free to fully appreciate the experience, while helping you get more out of your cultural experiences.

-Enjoy a fantastic breakfast at the hotel.
-In the afternoon, you'll take a guided walking itinerary through the historic center, followed by a wine tasting which will give you the opportunity to sample a wide range of wines from different Portuguese regions.
-Starting with a visit to the hilltop Castelo de São Jorge, head down the hill to the Cathedral before wandering into the riverside Praça do Comércio, through the pedestrianized streets lined by tile-covered houses and under the triumphal Arco da Rua Augusta.
+Enjoy a fantastic breakfast at the hotel, relaxe and enjoy Lisbon vibe.
+In the afternoon, you'll take a guided walking itinerary through the historic city center, followed by a wine tasting which will give you the opportunity to sample a wide range of wines from different Portuguese regions.
+Starting with a visit to the hilltop Castelo de São Jorge, and then down to the Cathedral and into the riverside to enjoy a lovelly walk next to Tagus River and Lisbon's beautiful bright colors.